-Okay, you’re ready to start your own business.
+Okay, so you’re ready to become a process server and start your own business.
 Now you need a process server business plan, right?

 Business plans are used to attract investors, create a consistent message from leadership, and to guide a company toward long-term goals.